AnonymousLRA/LRA-diffusion/README.md

 Please download the model and put them in to the model folder.

 ## 3. Generate the Poly-Margin Diminishing (PMD) Noisy Labels
-The noisy labels used in our experiments are provided in folder `noisy_labels`.
+The noisy labels used in our experiments are provided in folder `noisy_label`.